Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 Fuel

-Empty fuel tanks attract condensation, which could damage your car down the line.
+Empty tanks attract condensation, which could damage your car down the line.
 Prevent this by topping up before leaving your car stationary for an extended period of time.

 Simple.